agutieda/R-DEU/CB/README.md

    these estimates.

-3. The folder **2-Compute-RUM** contains Matlab code to compute the maximum-likelihood estimator of of mean and variance of risk and time preferences for the whole sample using the multinomial iid-RUM model described in Section 6.1 of the paper.
+3. The folder **2-Compute-RUM** contains Matlab code to compute the maximum-likelihood estimator of mean and variance of risk and time preferences for the whole sample using the multinomial iid-RUM model described in Section 6.1 of the paper.
 Run the script `RUN.m` in the folder to compute these estimates.